allen-camille/enterprise-ai-incident-risk-assistant/README.md

   The assistant provides analytical considerations, not operational commands or legal advice.

 - **Auditability and traceability**
-  Outputs are defensible and suitable for review by ISAM, CISO, or auditors.
+  Outputs are defensible and suitable for review by ISAM, CISO, risk owners, or auditors.

 ---

 ## Core Capabilities

 ### Incident Analysis
-Structured incident analysis aligned with MSB guidance and ISO/IEC 27001:
+Structured incident analysis aligned with **recognized best practices**
+(e.g. MSB guidance, ISO/IEC 27001):
-- Incident classification and indicators
+- Incident classification
 - Scope and affected assets
 - Impact considerations
 - Identified uncertainties and evidence gaps